integrated-land-simulator/model_description/descript/matsiro.md

 ## Application of TOPMODEL assuming simplified topography

 Normally, when TOPMODEL is used, detailed topographical data on the target area is required.
-Here, however, the average shape of the slope in a grid cell is roughly estimated from the data on the average inclination and the standard deviation of the altitude in the grid (this estimation method is temporary at this stage, and further study is required).
+Here, however, the average shape of the slope in a grid cell is roughly estimated from the average inclination and the standard deviation of the altitude in the grid (this estimation method is temporary at this stage, and further study is required).

 The topography in the grid cell is represented by the slope with uniform gradient $\beta_s$ and the distance from the ridge to valley $L_s$.